OpenStarscape/starscape-protocol/api.md

     }
     ```
     ): create a celestial body, like a sun, planet or moon.
-- `pause_on_proximity` (`{a: Object<Body>, b: Object<Body>, distance: number, velocity: number}`): used for tests. game is paused when the two bodies are are both closer than or equal to `distance` to each other and their velocities are closer than or equal to `velocity`.
+- `pause_on_proximity` (`{a: Object<Body>, b: Object<Body>, distance?: number, velocity?: number}`): used for tests. game is paused when the two bodies are are both closer than or equal to `distance` to each other and their velocities are closer than or equal to `velocity`.
 Note that unlike collision detection, a physics tick must end with the described state in order to trigger the pause.

 ### Body
 The entry-point object.